 6. Consider Sustainable Printing Practices

-Printing is quite common for especially some college/university students, who print lecture and tutorial notes.
+Printing is common for tasks like printing lecture and tutorial notes.

 Some practices that might lead to more sustainable printing might be: